akash-sama/Classifier_Image/README.md

 # Image Classification

 ## Overview
 This learning project is an image classifier built with the fastai library.
-It categorizes images into the following classes:
+A local server is made using flask and then created a simple wepage to run the model (used javascript and HTML/CSS) It categorizes images into the following classes:

 - **Art**: Drawings, anime, and paintings
 - **Meme**: Funny cartoons or memes